sveitech/codec/README.md

 # codec
 C++ encoder/decoder. to/from structs to/from arbitrary data format (json, yaml, binary, ...)

+## Used Packages / Word of Thanks

+* Googletest framework.
+The very best in C++ unit testing and mocking.
+* Nlohmann JSON library.
+Clean, beautiful and easy to use.

 ## Mission Statement

 We want to take this example struct: